lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

 | **a)**
 Command:
-    ``DISTANCIA d``
+    ``DISTANCE d``

 Subject-matter:
-    ``d`` is the direction of the robot sensor (``f`` - front; ``fd`` - right frontal; ``fe`` - left frontal; ``t`` - back; ``te`` - left rear; ``td`` - right rear).
+    ``d`` is the direction of the robot sensor (``f`` - front; ``fr`` - frontal right; ``fl`` - frontal right; ``b`` - back; ``bl`` - back left; ``br`` - back right).

 Explanation:
     It returns the quantity of steps from the robot sensor to an obstacle, depending on the chosen direction.

-    There are three ways to use the DISTANCIA command:
+    There are three ways to use the DISTANCE command:

-    1. If the user wants to have a feedback, he should use the command ``FALAR`` with the command ``DISTANCIA``.
+    1. If the user wants to have a feedback, he should use the command ``SPEAK`` with the command ``DISTANCE``.
     2. If the user wants only to store in a variable.
-    3. If the user wants to use it directly in another command, for example: ``SE`` (section 9), ``PARA`` (section 10), ``REPITA`` (section 10) or ``ENQUANTO`` (section 10).
+    3. If the user wants to use it directly in another command, for example: ``IF`` (section 9), ``FOR`` (section 10), ``REPEAT`` (section 10) or ``WHILE`` (section 10).

-    - DISTANCIA F returns the number of steps from the robot to an object detected by the front sensor of the robot.
+    - DISTANCE F returns the number of steps from the robot to an object detected by the front sensor of the robot.
-    - DISTANCIA FD returns the number of steps from the robot to an object detected by the frontal right sensor of the robot.
+    - DISTANCE FR returns the number of steps from the robot to an object detected by the frontal right sensor of the robot.
-    - DISTANCIA FE returns the number of steps from the robot to an object detected by the frontal left sensor of the robot.
+    - DISTANCE FL returns the number of steps from the robot to an object detected by the frontal left sensor of the robot.
-    - DISTANCIA T returns the number of steps from the robot to an object detected by the back sensor of the robot.
+    - DISTANCE B returns the number of steps from the robot to an object detected by the back sensor of the robot.
-    - DISTANCIA TD returns the number of steps from the robot to an object detected by the right rear sensor of the robot.
+    - DISTANCE BR returns the number of steps from the robot to an object detected by the right rear sensor of the robot.
-    - DISTANCIA TE returns the number of steps from the robot to an object detected by the left rear sensor of the robot.
+    - DISTANCE BL returns the number of steps from the robot to an object detected by the left rear sensor of the robot.

     If there aren’t obstacles, it returns the quantity of step that the sensor can identify, that usually is 60 steps.